+SECTION 3.
+Upon request of the employee, a representative of the Union must have reasonable opportunity to be present at any examination of an employee in connection with an investigation where the employee reasonably feels discipline may result.
+When an employee exercises this right and a representative of the Union is not immediately available, the examination will be delayed to permit the presence of a Union representative.

 SECTION 4.
-Upon request of the employee, a representative of the Union shall have reasonable opportunity to be present at any examination of an employee in connection with an investigation where the employee reasonably feels discipline may result.
-When an employee exercises this right and a representative of the Union is not immediately available, the examination will be delayed, to permit the presence of a Union representative.

-SECTION 5.
-If an employee desires consultation with a Union representative during working hours, he or she will request approval from their immediate manager prior to leaving the worksite.
+If an employee desires consultation with a Union representative during working hours, he or she will request approval from their immediate manager prior to leaving the work-site.
 The manager will grant reasonable requests for temporary absences for this purpose at such times and for such a period of time as the employee can be excused.
-If this departure would create immediate problems, the manager will inform the employee of the earliest time that they would be free to leave for their consultation, but in no case, more than 24 hours.
+If this departure would create immediate problems, the manager will inform the employee of the earliest time that they would be free to leave for their consultation, but in no case must not exceed more than 24 hours.
 When a manager denies a request after 24 hours have elapsed, they will put their reasons in writing.
+The employee must inform management upon their return with verbal or written communication.

+SECTION 5.
+The Employer, whenever possible, will ask law enforcement personnel to serve all warrants and subpoenas in private and without the knowledge of other employees.

 SECTION 6.
-The Employer, whenever possible, will ask law enforcement personnel to serve all warrants and subpoenas in private and without the knowledge of other employees.
+In the administration of this Agreement, all BUEs will be treated in a fair and equitable manner.

 SECTION 7.
-In the administration of this Agreement, all BUEs will be treated in a fair and equitable manner.

-SECTION 8.
 BUEs will:

-- A. Perform their assigned duties, - B. Comply with applicable standards of conduct as prescribed by the office of government ethics. - C. Cooperate with and strive to maintain a good working relationship with their managers and fellow employees, - D. Cooperate with programs designed to improve work methods and conditions.
+a.
+Perform their assigned duties,

+- b.
+Comply with applicable standards of conduct as prescribed by the office of government ethics, - c.
+Cooperate with and strive to maintain a good working relationship with their managers and fellow employees, - d.
+Cooperate with programs designed to improve work methods and conditions.